Stevia rebaudiana - Another plant to add to your home garden.

 How to grow this natural sweetener?

-One can attempt growing the same by sowing the seeds, but germination percentage is very less.
+The most common method to grow Stevia is by planting cuttings.
+One can attempt to grow the same by sowing the seeds as well, but the germination percentage is very less.

 What type of climate does it need?